19 Things Firefighters Wish You Knew

 It could happen to you

 “People have the mindset in many cases that fires will never happen to them.
 That can be a deadly assumption,” John V. Murray, the Chief Fire Safety Instructor for the Nassau County Firefighters Museum, tells Reader’s Digest.
 In the fire service, one of the first things new firefighters are taught is to “expect the unexpected,” and it’s not just true for firefighters.
+And even if you’re not in a fire, forest fires can affect the whole planet—learn some scary things that could happen if the Amazon rainforest disappeared.

 Smoke detectors save lives…